davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/000_Intro.md

 > - sklepanje (angl.
 Reasoning) &
 > - delovanje (angl.
 Acting).
 >
-> This opertion is constantly executing in a.k.a.
+> This operation is constantly executing in a.k.a.
 S-R-A loop.

 Slo. nat. curriculum:`Robotics in Engineering`
 - almost exact interpretation of S-R-A loop